Wedding Photography at Morden Park House, Merton

 I shoot very low-key, and the registrars and couples appreciate this approach.
 It’s as essential for me to observe the sense of occasion as it is to get the shot.
 OK, maybe almost as important…

 In this reading shot, you can see the bright sunlight coming through the front French windows.
+A lot of photographers struggle with sunshine, but I embrace it!

 The first kiss is a critical shot, and I always ask couples to slow down at this point so I can capture it.